A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Student (comedy in three acts, written together with P. A. Katenin) (1817)

-Feigned Infidelity (comedy in one act in verse) (1817)
+Feigned Infidelity (a comedy in one act in verse) (1817)

-Who is brother, who is sister, or deception after deception (new vaudeville opera in 1 act together with P.A.
+Who is brother, who is sister, or deception after deception (new opera-vaudeville in act 1 together with P.A.
 Vyazemsky) (1823)

 Woe from Wit (comedy in four acts in verse) (1824)